umigv/nav_onboarding_2023/README.md

 A: If you are trying to use the vault_keypad scope in your custom package, you may run into this error.
 To fix this, go into your CMakeList.txt and add vault_keypad under find_package(

 E: RLException: [package.launch] is neither a launch file in package [package] nor is [package] a launch file name
-A: Most likely need to source devel/setup.bash, or your're not in the project root directory (ros_tutorial_ws)
+A: Most likely need to `source devel/setup.bash`, or your're not in the project root directory (`ros_tutorial_ws`)

 E: [rospack] Error: package 'pkg_name' not found
-A: Most likely need to source devel/setup.bash
+A: Most likely need to `source devel/setup.bash`

 E: Unable to communicate with master
-A: Make sure you have roscore running in one of your terminals
+A: Make sure you have `roscore` running in one of your terminals

 E: The secret message being repeated over and over again.
-A: Firstly, use Ctrl+C to stop the terminal.
-Secondly, this happens because ros::spin() repeatedly does callbacks, which is very often useful, but in cases like this, if you don’t want the repeated callbacks we can use ros::spinOnce() so it doesn't spam your terminal.
+A: Firstly, use `Ctrl+C` to stop the terminal.
+Secondly, this happens because `ros::spin()` repeatedly does callbacks, which is very often useful, but in cases like this, if you don’t want the repeated callbacks we can use `ros::spinOnce()` so it doesn't spam your terminal.

 E: Who chose this terminal font color?
 Dark blue text over a black background?
 I can't see!
 A: Me neither, Go to edit>preferences in your terminal to change that asap.